This guide covers everything you need to know about starting an event planning business.

 - Terms of Event Cancellation – The event planning contract should include terms for event cancellation.
 Specify whether or not the initial deposit and all previous payments made up until the point of cancellation are refundable or not.
 I recommend that you state that all payments are non-refundable, as it guarantees that you will be paid for the work already completed.

 - Termination Clause/Force Majeure – Circumstances beyond your control, such as extreme weather, that cause either party to be unable to fulfill the terms of the event planning contract are protected by a termination clause, also known as a force majeure.
-By including this clause, neither parties are held liable.
-Be sure you specify the terms and time-frame for termination, including noting the reasons for cancellation.
+By including this clause, neither party is held liable.
+Be sure you specify the terms and time frame for termination, including noting the reasons for cancellation.

 - Indemnification Clause – This clause provides protection if your client does something that causes you harm or results in a third party suing you for damages.
 Simply put, your client cannot hold you responsible for any losses, damages, liabilities, or expenses that are a result of their negligence.